-Barrels: This 25-barrel bottling consists entirely of neutral barrels.
+Barrels: This 32-barrel bottling consists entirely of neutral barrels.

 Notes: Over the years this wine has seen a distinct evolution.
 Part of it is the inclusion of a greater number of vineyards and blocks which, certainly at a very fundamental level, would obviously create a different nature for the finished wine.
 However, the real changes are far more important.
 The vine age we have accumulated in this AVA is significant.
-Nearly half of the volume comes from barrels that are 44-50 years in vine age.
+Only 3 barrels in the blend are not at least 30 years in vine age and over 70% of the volume comes from barrels that are 40-50 years in vine age.
 In addition, the quality of farming in Oregon, specifically in the Dundee Hills, has increased dramatically over the past 15 years.
 Nothing could be better for a winery than to have excellent, unique sites that are well farmed and that have significant vine age to them.
-This wine definitely reflects the entire eco-system place-ness that the Jory soil in the Dundee Hills famously brings to wines.
-The 2021 vintage's surprising brightness and high-toned nature meshes nicely with this wine's inherent nature to be lushly fruited, silky in texture and delicious from the get go.
+This wine definitely reflects the entire ecosystem place-ness that the Jory soil in the Dundee Hills famously brings to wines.
+The 2022 vintage's surprising brightness and high-toned nature meshes nicely with this wine's inherent nature to be lushly fruited, silky in texture and delicious from the get go.
 There is a lot of history here, both of vineyards and geology.